sourcegraph/handbook/content/product/product_management/index.md

 ### Product planning

 - [Planning](planning.md) - how we do planning and the artifacts we use to plan.
-- [Delivery plans](delivery_plans.md) - how we validate the things we build solve user problems.
 - [Tracking issues](../../engineering/tracking_issues.md) - how we keep track of planned and on-going work.
 - [Prioritizing](prioritizing.md) - how we prioritize work, and how to get things prioritized.
 - [Tracking user feedback](user_feedback.md) - sources of feedback and how we keep track of that feedback.